-In India, the herb is extremely popular in cooking, it is referred to as something different-sounding altogether — "dhania" (just to further confuse the issue!)
+In India, where the herb is extremely popular in cooking, it is referred to as something different-sounding altogether—"dhania" (as if the issue needed further confusion!).

 Confused?
 Hardly Surprising!

-I must admit that the first time I came across the word "cilantro" was only around 2005, while watching an American program on a UK food channel.
-I recall thinking that it looked vaguely like coriander, but thought it must be a cousin of the plant instead.
-Or, perhaps it was something that was native only to the United States.
+I must admit that the first time I came across the word "cilantro" was only around 2005 while watching an American program on a UK food channel.
+I recall thinking that it looked vaguely like coriander, but I thought it must be a cousin of the plant instead.
+Or, perhaps, it was something that was native only to the United States.
 Fortunately, I did have access to Google by that time!

-I am certain, however, that on both sides of the Atlantic, there must be people — particularly of more senior years — using cookbooks written by folks on the opposite side of "the pond," and scratching their heads in wonder.
+I am certain, however, that there must be people on both sides of the Atlantic—particularly of more senior years—using cookbooks written by folks on the opposite side of "the pond" and scratching their heads in wonder.
 Britons may wonder what on Earth "cilantro" is, while Americans are sure to concern themselves with why "coriander" looks so strange in the photograph accompanying the text.

-I sincerely hope that this article has helped achieve my goal in clearing up this mystery for you!
+I sincerely hope that this article has helped achieve my goal of clearing up this mystery for you!

 British and American English Food Terms